emmanueluche/dune_imperium_uprising_4/Manual.md

 - **Retreat.** — When you retreat a troop, move it from the Conﬂict back to your garrison.

-**Sandworm.** Does nothing if the current Conﬂict is protected by the Shield Wall.
+- **Sandworm.** Does nothing if the current Conﬂict is protected by the Shield Wall.
 Otherwise, summon and deploy one sandworm; take it from the bank and put it in your quadrant of the Conﬂict.
+  > The icon looks like a grey sandworm, but it also looks like the number two.

-You may remove the Shield Wall token from the game board.
+- You may remove the **Shield Wall** token from the game board.
+  >

 **Signet Ring.** When you play your Signet Ring card on an Agent turn, you use the Signet Ring ability (with the corresponding icon) on your Leader.